SuboptimalEng/orbital/README.md

   - For the time being, I will update the downloadable DMG file on Gumroad whenever a new version comes out.
 You should be able to download it and follow the installation guide.
 You can follow me on [Twitter](https://www.twitter.com/SuboptimalEng) to get the news about any recent updates.

-- Why can't Orbital automatically update like other desktop apps (Spotify, Notion, Discord, etc?)
+- Why can't Orbital automatically update like other desktop apps (Spotify, Notion, Discord, etc)?

   - This requires me to set up an LLC and get an Apple developer license.
 This is a viable option for companies that have lots of resources, but since I'm a solo-developer (making less than $100 a month), setting this up will cost time and money which I'd rather spend that on adding new features.